-Lost and found articles are placed in the wooden box and coat rack near the front office.
-Parents and children are urged to check the box for lost articles.
+Lost and found articles will be near the cafeteria.
+Parents and children are urged to check the area for lost articles.
 Every effort will be made to return lost items to their owner.
 Proper marking of clothing and other articles is important to returning these items to their owners.
 Items left after school is out in June are donated to Goodwill.